Financial-Times/origami-website/_components/compatibility.md

 In the physical world, 'Polyfilla' is a type of plaster that is used to fill in small holes in walls.
 In web development, polyfills are snippets of code that implement a feature on browsers that do not natively support that feature.
 It means that we can write modern JavaScript without having to invest a large amount of time in making it work in older browsers.

-What can be time consuming, is identifying the polyfills we need, so for that, we use and maintain the <a href="http://polyfill.io" class="o-typography-link--external" target="\_blank" rel="noopener">Polyfill Service</a> which hosts all of its own documentation.
+What can be time consuming, is identifying the polyfills we need, so for that, we use and maintain the <a href="http://polyfill.io"  target="\_blank" >Polyfill Service</a> which hosts all of its own documentation.